facebookresearch/taskmet/README.md

 This is the code for the paper "TaskMet: Metric Learning for Model Learning".

+The repository is still in progress.
+Please reach out to us if you need acces to code.

 <!-- # Todo -->

 <!-- - [x] TaskMet class object, -> TaskMet should work as wrapper on existing prediction model with taskloss.
 So TaskMet can be considered as taking data, prediction model (architecture), task loss as inputs. -->